p2635/modern-js-tutorial/README.md

 - Minimum estimated effort required: 174 hours
   - A unit is what I call part of a chapter (1.1...
 1.3).
   - There are 174 units (based on getting a count of the element `list-sub__title`).
-  - It takes me at least one hour per unit.
+  - The assumption is it takes me at least one hour per unit.

 <!-- omit in toc -->
 # Contents